-6.7 Recycling
+6.8 Recycling

-The working group were advised that there were recycling facilities available for unwanted or discarded hand sets and that mobile phone operators were promoting recycling.
+The working group were advised that there were recycling facilities available at various locations, particularly at mobile phone retailers for unwanted or discarded hand sets and that mobile phone operators were promoting recycling.
 The Council supports this initiative and are trying to encourage further recycling in Walsall.

-7.0 RECOMMENDATIONS
+7.0 RECOMMENDATION

-That the Telecommunications working group recommends that the Regeneration Environment Housing and Community Safety Scrutiny and Performance Panel:

-Note the contents of the report and recommend to Council that:-
+That the Telecommunications working group recommends that the Regeneration Environment Housing and Community Safety Scrutiny and Performance Panel consider the contents of the report and make recommendations to Council as set out 1-10 below: